 9. Bryant Lake | Eden Prairie.
 Blue Gills and Crappie.
 Bryant Lake is managed by Three Rivers Park District which does phenomenal work maintaining their parks and natural habitats.

-Fishing Holes in Greater Metro and Beyond
+Places to Fish in the Greater Metro and Beyond

 10. State Parks.
 This is a bit of a cheat, because lists 6 metro-area State Parks here.
 Joy reminds us that most State Parks offer free fishing (no license required for Minnesota residents).
 They will even loan you the gear.
 This is a great option for newbies who aren’t ready to commit.
-Anne

 - Life Jackets–anyone under the age of 10 MUST wear a life jacket in a boat that is traveling across the water.
 The DNR suggests that any time a child is near water they are wearing a life jacket, but it’s not illegal to be in a boat tied to the dock without a life jacket.